osg-htc/docs/docs/data/install-xrootd.md

 -   local disk
 -   remote servers

-The description of fully functional multiple xrootd clusters is beyond the scope of this document.
-In order to have this fully functional system you will need a global redirector and at least one remote xrootd cluster from where files could be moved to the local cluster.
+The description of fully functional multiple XRootD clusters is beyond the scope of this document.
+In order to have this fully functional system you will need a global redirector and at least one remote XRootD cluster from where files could be moved to the local cluster.

 Below are the modifications you should make in order to enable FRM on your local